 Prostate cancer develops when a cell in the prostate gland gets damaged and starts to grow in an uncontrolled way.

 Who is most at risk of prostate cancer?

 As with all cancers, the risk of developing prostate cancer depends on a number of factors and varies from person to person.
+About 3 out of every 4 cases of prostate cancer are diagnosed in men aged 65 and over.
 These are some of the most important factors.

 Men under the age of 50 have a very low risk of prostate cancer.
 The risk increases as you get older.
 Most men in their 80s will have some degree of prostate cancer, but it is often not life-limiting.

 Your risk is higher if you have a close relative (for example, your father, brother or uncle) who has been affected by the disease.
 There is also evidence which shows that having a close female relative (for example, your mother) who has had breast cancer can increase your risk.
 Experts believe that around 5–9 per cent of prostate cancer cases are linked to genes or family history.

 Men of African-Caribbean or African decent have a higher risk of prostate cancer than white men.
 Asian and Chinese men have a lower risk than white men.

 How can you reduce your risk of prostate cancer?